DaWe1992/Applied_ML_Fundamentals/README.md

 	*  Symbol (2) indicates very important content.
 Make sure you understand it!
 * Make sure you understand the homework assignments.
 * Work through the [list of 150+ terms](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/04_exam/terms_you_have_to_know.pdf) which you should be able to explain.
-* One exemplary exam is provided.
-You can find it in the folder [04_exam](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/04_exam).
+* Solve the [mock exam](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/04_exam/mock_exam.pdf) which is provided.
 The solutions will be discussed in the last session of the lecture.

 Symbol (1):